 On July 24, 2018, Justice Schecter of the New York County Commercial Division issued a decision in SSC NY Corp. v.
 Inveshare, Inc., 2018 NY Slip Op.
 31756(U), holding that a motion to amend brought at the close of discovery was untimely, explaining: Though leave to amend is granted freely unless the proposed amendment is...
 Read more »

 Posts Categorized: Court Rules/Procedures

-Recently-appointed Justice Joseph Risi of the Queens County Commercial Division recently posted his individual practices.
+Recently-appointed Justice Jennifer Schecter of the New York County Commercial Division recently posted her individual practices.

 On May 23, 2018, the Second Department issued a decision in Notaro v.
 Performance Team, 2018 NY Slip Op.
 03692, holding that the IAS court erred in striking the defendant’s answer for failure to appear at a court conference where there was no evidence that the defendant had notice of the conference, explaining: Generally, to...
 Read more »

 Justice James Hudson of the Suffolk County Commercial Division recently updated his part rules.
 Justice Jerry Garugilo of the Suffolk County Commercial Division recently updated his part rules.